 Old habits die hard.
 The Buddha’s cure for suffering – the Noble Eigtfold Path – doesn’t actually suppress or get rid of the primal urges (arousal, fear, aggression, hunger, etc.) that have resulted in each and every one of us being here right now.
 However, by gradually breaking down the culturally conditioned responses and deeply rooted attachments of a lifetime the Buddha’s advice does enable a more wholesome way of relating to these entirely natural energies.

 My experience is that trust or confidence in the Buddha develops gradually as one practices awareness of Dhamma.
-Going for refuge isn’t a matter of simply offering prayers to the Buddha and expecting him to grant salvation.
+Going for refuge isn’t a matter of offering prayers to the Buddha and expecting him to grant salvation.
 Trusting in Buddha is nothing at all to do with blind faith or unfounded belief in dogmas.
 Trusting in Buddha is an attitude of patient acceptance through mindfulness of reality, here and now.
-Trusting in Buddha is trusting intuitive awareness more and relying less on personality beliefs, cultural conventions, role models and authorities to resolve life issues.
+Trusting in Buddha is trusting intuitive awareness more and relying less on conventional beliefs, role models, and authorities to resolve life issues.